cloudflare/cf-terraforming/README.md

 Both can be retrieved on the [user profile page](https://dash.cloudflare.com/profile/api-tokens).

+> [!TIP]
-**A note on storing your credentials securely:** We recommend that you store your Cloudflare credentials (API key, email, token) as environment variables as demonstrated below.
+> We recommend that you store your Cloudflare credentials (API key, email, token) as environment
+> variables as demonstrated below.

 ```bash
 # if using API Token